Convocations (album): Background and recording

 Convocations, as described by Stevens' label, Asthmatic Kitty, is "a 49-track reflection on a year of anxiety, uncertainty, isolation, and loss."
 The album's five volumes each represent one of the five stages of grief, motivated by the death of Stevens' biological father on September 27, 2020, just two days after the release of his previous studio album, The Ascension.

 Regarding his decision to record a purely instrumental album, Stevens noted: "I think this past year I've just felt so overwhelmed with the content of the world, the pandemic and all the extreme sort of political movements and racial inequity.
 And then the terror of this invisible plague.
 All of that is just like weighing bearing down on all of us every day.
 I felt like I had almost been rendered speechless, in a way. [...]
 I wanted to create music that didn't have a narrative and didn't have verbal content."

 Release

 The album's first single, "Meditation V", was released on April 6, and the first of five volumes, Meditations, was released on April 8, 2021.
 Lamentations was released on April 15.
 Revelations was released on April 22.
 Celebrations was released on April 29, and Incantations was released on May 6, 2021.

 Regarding the album's springtime release, Stevens noted: "I recorded most of this in the dead of winter and now it's coming out in the spring.
 And I think that really, it's a serendipity in a way, that it allows for us to receive this music with hope, you know, for the future.
 And that's I think that's something that we all deserve and need more than ever right now."

-Each of the volumes and tracks of Convocations are accompanied by a generative video art piece created by Mexican artist "Melissa Santamaría".
+Each of the volumes and tracks of Convocations are accompanied by a generative video art piece created by Mexican artist Melissa Fuentes.